NwCoder21/SQL-Sandbox/3 - Creating Databases & Tables.md

 ---
 # Checking the Columns Names

-To show the column names of a particular database, we can use:
+To show the column names of a particular table, we can use:

 ```sql
 SHOW COLUMNS FROM <name_of_database>;